karllhughes/learn/_posts/2021-01-28-technical-content.md

 ![Organizing by color is one form of organizing by type](https://i.imgur.com/bKAlBDq.jpg)

-If you’re a new technical writer, it’s probably hard to know how to start organizing technical content.
+If you’re a new technical content writer, it’s probably hard to know how to start organizing technical content.
 There are four [commonly accepted methods](https://www.grammarly.com/blog/organization-tips-for-writers/) that I push people towards:

 1. **Chronological** - [Tutorials](https://draft.dev/learn/technical-tutorials) are typically organized from first step to last.
 2. **Importance** - When presenting multiple options or comparing factors between tools, it’s usually a good idea to order them by importance.